SouthGreenPlatform/culebrONT/docs/source/INSTALL.rst

 5. Adapt CulebrONT.sbatch
 -------------------------

 For SLURM scheduler system, a `CulebrONT.sbatch` sbatch script is available into our github repository. `CulebrONT.sbatch` needs to be adapted if you are using other job scheduling systems than SLURM (SGE, Grid middleware, or cloud computing).
 Optionally, in this one you can also included in step 4 :ref:`4.
-Export CulebrONT to $PATH`.
+Export CulebrONT to PATH`.

 .. literalinclude:: ../../CulebrONT.sbatch